Anatoly Kuznetsov: After defection

 He arrived in London on a two-week visa, accompanied by Georgy Andjaparidze, a suspected KGB mamka, a secret police agent.
 Kuznetsov managed to trick Andjaparidze by saying he wanted to find a prostitute and instead ran for the nearest British government office.
 There he was connected over the phone with David Floyd, a Russian-speaking journalist and The Daily Telegraphs Soviet expert.
 Risking being caught, Kuznetsov returned to the hotel to pick up his manuscripts, his favourite typewriter and Cuban cigars.

 Home Secretary James Callaghan and Prime Minister Harold Wilson decided to grant Kuznetsov an unlimited residence visa in the UK.
 Shortly after the public announcement of the British decision, Soviet Ambassador Mikhail Smirnovsky demanded the author's return, but Callaghan refused.
 Two days later, Smirnovsky called on Foreign Secretary Michael Stewart and asked that Soviet diplomats be allowed to see Kuznetsov, but Kuznetsov refused to meet with his countrymen.
 Instead, he wrote a declaration of his reasons for leaving and three letters: one to the Soviet government, another to the Communist Party of the Soviet Union, and a third to the USSR Union of Writers.

 The Sunday Telegraph published David Floyd's interview with Kuznetsov, who spoke about his ties with the KGB, how he was recruited, and how he had formally agreed to cooperate in order to be allowed to leave abroad.

 Babi Yar was published in the US in 1970 under pseudonym A. Anatoli.
 In that edition, the censored Soviet version was put in regular type, the content cut by censors in heavier type and newly added material was in brackets.
 In the foreword to the edition by the Russian emigre publishing house Posev, Kuznetsov wrote:

 In the summer of 1969 I escaped from the USSR with photographic films, including films containing the unabridged text of Babi Yar.
 I am publishing it as my first book free of all political censorship, and I am asking you to consider this edition of Babi Yar as the only authentic text.
 It contains the text published originally, everything that was expurgated by the censors, and what I wrote after the publication, including the final stylistic polish.
 Finally, this is what I wrote.

-During Kuznetsov's émigré years, he worked for Radio Liberty, travelled a great deal, but did not write anything for ten years.
+During Kuznetsov's émigré years, he worked for Radio Liberty, travelled a great deal, but did not publish any of his secret works, for he found them outdated in contrast to the western literature that he had only recently learned about.
+He didn't write anything for ten years.

 Babi Yar was reissued by Picador (division of Farrar, Straus and Giroux in US) with a new introduction by Masha Gessen in 2023 near the one year anniversary of Russia's invasion of Ukraine.

 Kuznetzov died in London in 1979 from his third heart attack and was buried on the eastern side of Highgate Cemetery.